-Only shareholders of record at the close of business on February 10, 1995 will be entitled to notice of and to vote at the annual meeting.
-As of February 10, 1995, the number of shares of common stock outstanding and entitled to vote was 3,367,050.
-Each share is entitled to one vote.
-The affirmative vote of a majority of the Corporation's common shares present and voting at the meeting in person or by proxy is required for approval of all items being submitted to the shareholders for their consideration.
+Only shareholders of record at the close of business on February 16,1996 will be entitled to notice of and to vote at the annual meeting.
+The number of shares of common stock outstanding and entitled to vote as of February 16, 1996 was 5,055,025.
+This reflects a 3-for-2 split of the Corporation's common stock effective at the close of business on October 27, 1995 for shareholders of record at the close of business on October 20, 1995.

+Each share of the Corporation's common stock is entitled to one vote.
+The affirmative vote of a majority of the shares present and voting at the meeting in person or by proxy is required for approval of all items being submitted to the shareholders for their consideration.
 The Secretary will count the votes and announce at the meeting the number voting for and against each item and the number abstaining.
 Abstentions will be counted for the purpose of determining whether a quorum is present but for no other purpose.
-Broker nonvotes will not be counted.
+Broker non-votes will not be counted.